SahilBamb/RAPackageTracker/README.md

 ## Code Highlights

 Google's Sheet API has a massive limitation in that it can only perform 100 read or writes every 100 seconds.
-This meant that traditinal forms of cell checking would be too costly and cause the program to go over my allowed read/writes and get locked out.
+This meant that traditional forms of cell checking would be too costly and cause the program to go over my allowed read/writes and get locked out.
 This was a big issue as a large part of updating the sheet was to find the last empty row.
 A unique solution I found to this issue was to write a VLOOKUP into a cell to find the last empty row, and then read from that cell.
 This turned a 200-1000 cell checking operation into a 2 cell checking operation.

     packageSheet.update_cell(1,13,'=MATCH("@",ARRAYFORMULA(A4:A&"@"),0)+2')
     i = int(packageSheet.cell(1,13).value)